AndyObtiva/glimmer/README.md

 Dialog is a variation on Shell.
 It is basically a shell that is modal (blocks what's behind it) and belongs to another shell.
 It only has a close button.

-Glimmer facilitates building dialogs by using the `dialog` keyword, which automatically adds the SWT::DIALOG_TRIM and SWT::APPLICATION_MODAL [widget styles](#widget-styles) needed for a dialog.
+Glimmer facilitates building dialogs by using the `dialog` keyword, which automatically adds the SWT.DIALOG_TRIM and SWT.APPLICATION_MODAL [widget styles](#widget-styles) needed for a dialog.

 #### Menus